malik-aliyev-94/payday/README.md

 payday | mysql-service         | 3306  | mysql:5.7                           |
 payday | mongo-service         | 27017 | mongo                               |

+The final architecture is as in the following pic.

+![architecture][./assets/architecture.png]

 ## Why ?

 ## Interesting